-The enthusiasm and creativity of our team and participants in our open meetings (and Vital Kingston's before those), provided most of our ideas, and the centre we are proposing will no doubt be a unique building and venue based on a unique collaboration.
+The enthusiasm and creativity of our team and participants in our open meetings have provided most of our ideas, and the centre we are proposing will no doubt be a unique building and venue based on a unique collaboration.
 But we have also visited and observed other communities and venues that have achieved similar ends to ours, to the benefit of their villages, towns and cities and often without recourse to public funding, also our aspiration.
 Other communities have created and supported similar enterprises - why shouldn't we?